-Professional indemnity insurance that protects you and your business
+Professional Indemnity Insurance (PI) that protects you and your business

 It also covers legal costs and expenses in defending a claim as well as compensation payable to your client for loss or damages.

 Getting professional indemnity insurance cover is quick and simple.
-You can get cover for as little as £6.55 a month (£78.40 per year), with the option to pay monthly and spread the cost over the lifetime of the annual policy.
+You can get cover from less than £7.00 a month, with the option to pay monthly and spread the cost over the lifetime of the annual policy.

 What insurance cover does professional indemnity provide?

-If you offer professional advice, services or designs that are incorrect and your client suffers a financial loss, they can make a claim against you.
-Professional indemnity insurance will cover you in this instance.
+If you offer professional advice, services or designs that are incorrect or negligent and your client suffers a financial loss, they can make a claim against you.
+PI insurance will cover you in this instance.